MPEGGroup/mpeg-pcc-tmc2/README.md

   - USE_FFMPEG_VIDEO_CODEC: use FFMPEG library to encoder and decoder videos (codecId parameter must be set equal to 5).
 This mode is only available in the FFMPEG branch.
   - USE_HDRTOOLS: use HDRTools to convert the raw video files.

-The video encoder softwares and libraries could be found in the corresponding repositories:
+The video encoder softwares and libraries can be found in the corresponding repositories:

   - JM: https://vcgit.hhi.fraunhofer.de/jct-vc/JM.git
   - HM: https://vcgit.hhi.fraunhofer.de/jvet/HM.git
   - VTM: https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM.git

-Some changes have been made on these libraries to allow to use the three libraries in the same times and to increase the codec efficiencies for the V3C contents. the three codecs must be patch with the files:
+Some changes have been made on these libraries to allow to use the three libraries at the same time and to increase the codec efficiencies for the V3C contents. the three codecs must be patch with the files:

   - JM: dependencies/jm-modification/PCC_JM.patch
   - HM: dependencies/hm-modification/pcc_me-ext_and_namespace_for_HM-16.20+SCM-8.8.patch